deviantony/xtrabackup-scripts/README.md

 In order to restore a server from an incremental backup archive, you must specify the *-i* option:

 ```
-sudo ./xb-restore.sh -hi <PATH TO THE COMPRESSED BACKUP>
+sudo ./xb-restore.sh -ih <PATH TO THE COMPRESSED BACKUP>
 ```

 The script will use the extra data contained in the incremental backup archive in order to restore all the incremental cycle.